joegallo/robert-bruce/README.md

     (use '[robert.bruce :only [try-try-again]])

-    ;; arguments are like trampoline, if you want to default options (try-try-again some-fn)
+    ;; arguments are like trampoline, if you want the default options (try-try-again some-fn)
     (try-try-again some-fn arg1 arg2)
     (try-try-again #(some-fn arg1 arg2))